 In most insurance plans, the sleep doc will refer you to a $200 (but it's covered") overnight at home desaturation test, per requirements of the health plan.
 If negative you are off the hook.
 If positive, you go to an overnight sleep study; we then have to get you onto good treatment (CPAP of some sort, or a jaw advancement device) and you need a special issuance.
 I have to note that my ~30 or so airmen on that SI UNIVERSALLY say they would not go back to pre-CPAP.
 They have more energy and concentrate better.

 I have appended to the PHOTOS page, a copy of the relevant page from this Quarters' Federal Air Surgeon's Medical Bulletin.
-It's the LAST Photo.
+It's the second to the LAST Photo.

 "Don't Panic, Lads!"

 Well I've been silent for a couple of years on thsi but I'm getting fed up.

 On 5/4/2012 I got a "I got a nastygram from the FAA" call, and the airman in question had just recertified with another AME in 7/2011.
 His AME had taken his infomationr, declared hypertension and issued the guy.
 Now the agency was demanding the CV evaluation, EKG and some lab, which should have been filed with the physical, and wanted it by May 27.
 He couldn't even get an appointment before June 15!
 I fail to understand how his AME continues again and again to simply check "hypertension" and issue.
 Had the materials been sent in and file, this would never have happened.